-High materiality risks and/or risks which have the worst performance are displayed in the risk heat map and included in the Risk Management team "area of focus".
+High materiality risks and/or risks which have the worst performance are displayed in the risk heat map and escalated to ExCos or Boards/Risk Committees.

-Risk Mitigation is the process of reducing the potential adverse effects of a risk down to an acceptable level i.e., within Convex's risk appetite.
+Risk mitigation is the process of reducing the potential adverse effects of a risk down to an acceptable level i.e., within Convex's risk appetite.
 Risk mitigation is mainly achieved through the implementation of controls and management actions.
 It is the responsibility of each function within the Group and each legal entity to own and manage their internal control environment.
 Risk Management provides an independent second line view of each function's internal control environment and reports findings to the relevant committees.
 Risk Management reviews the effectiveness of the CGL, CRL, CIL and CES control environment on a quarterly basis.